In This Issue

-We acknowledge and pay our respect to the many Aboriginal nations across this land, traditional custodians, Elders past and present; in particular the Guringai people of the Eora Nation where Art Almanac has been produced.
+We acknowledge and pay our respects to the many Aboriginal nations across this land, traditional custodians, Elders past and present; in particular the Gadigal people of the Eora Nation, the traditional owners of the land on which we work.

 “Meaning and reality were not hidden somewhere behind things; they were in them, in all of them.”

 – Hermann Hesse, Six novels, with other stories and essays, 1980.

 Art can evoke hidden dimensions of our already tiered reality, with intertwining layers of meaning communicated visually to the viewer through poetic form and sensory data: colour, motion, sound, image and so on.
 While the pictorial narrative is the primary focus in art viewing, its tendrils lead in many directions, a multitude of subplots rich in suggestions and interpretation.
 Here, in this issue, we explore the concept of the “invisible”: what lies hidden beneath the surface of thick paint, beyond the still capture of the lens, within the polyrhythms of patterns, collage, and sound.